Rank one perturbations and Anderson-type Hamiltonians: Almost sure unitary equivalence modulo a rank one perturbation

-\begin{lem} Let $u$ be a Krein--Lifshits spectral shift function with range in $\{0,\pi\}$.
+\begin{lem} Let $u$ be a Krein--Lifshits spectral shift function with range in the set $\{0,\pi\}$.
 Let $\mu$ and $\nu$ be the corresponding spectral measures.
 Take an open set $O\subset \R$ such that $|O|<\infty$.
 For $c>0$ define a new shift function by